Mariecke van der Linden: Career as a visual artist

-Her name became more established at the opening of a side wing in the museum Hermitage Amsterdam when her life-sized portraits of notable Amsterdam citizens were revealed.
+Her name became more established at the opening of a side wing in the H'ART Museum when her life-sized portraits of notable Amsterdam citizens were revealed.
 This was accompanied by the mayor of Amsterdam, Eberhard van der Laan, revealing his own portrait.
 The work is now part of the permanent section "De Nieuwe Schuttersgalerij" of the museum.

 In cooperation with Museum de Fundatie en Yuri Honing Van der Linden published the art- and storybook Goldbrun, a chapel for Europe with publisher Waanders.
 The book is on the shared gallery of Van der Linden and Honing Goldbrun and is the basis for their exposition sharing that name.
 The duo also created Bluebeard and Avalon, two expositions for the Castle of Nijenhuis about art installations and imagination.